Wilbur G. Adam: 1928 Closson Galleries

 112 West Fourth Street, Cincinnati.
-One man show on Glacier Park and Estes Park paintings for two weeks from 30 April 1928.
+One man show on Glacier Park and Estes Park paintings for two weeks from April 30, 1928.
 "Mr Adam has taken a high flight, choosing wide horizons and extreme panoramic views.
 As a landscapist, he has analyzed these views....and they are excellent documents...built up with great consideration for mass formation and stand the test of scale..
 Mr. Adam…has overstepped the bounds of more conventional landscape with such a showing."
 Featured paintings include: Spruce Canyon, Estes Park, Two Medicine Country, Slope of Appistoki Peak, Mt Henry, Appistoki Creek, St. Mary's Lake, On the Mt.
 Henry Trail, Near Twin Falls and Going to the Sun Mountain.

 1929 Closson Galleries

 112 West Fourth Street, Cincinnati.
-One man show for two weeks from 4 March 1929.
+One man show for two weeks from March 4, 1929.
 "Mr Adam reveals himself as a colorist of distinction as well as an artist who can command a panoramic view of stupendous subjects – subjects which are honestly seen and rendered with uncommon courage.
 The paintings, realistic to a degree, have a vividness that is almost startling."
 Paintings exhibited include: Baring Falls, Swiftcurrent Valley, Early Morning Citadel Peak, Swiftcurrent Falls at Midday, View from Morgan Pass and Rainy Day at Mount Wilbur.

 The Elevated (1926) by Wilbur G. Adam.
 Oil on canvas.
 27.5 x 34.5 in.
 First exhibited at Annual Exhibition of Art Institute of Chicago in 1927.
 Auctioned in 2011.

 1930 Chicago Galleries Association

 220 Michigan Avenue, Chicago.
-Two-man exhibition with Byron Boyd, to 25 January.
+Two-man exhibition with Byron Boyd, to January 25.
 "Here again is a contemporary American artist standing on his own feet and painting in his own way uninfluenced by the novelties which so beset this century.
 Mr. Adam has joined the increasing band of painters who are finding the grandeurs and beauties of the west and northwest paintable.
 He shows a number of magnificent mountain pictures… When he leaves the mountain and comes into lower places his brush is equally able."
 Some of the landscape paintings exhibited were: Swiftcurrent Falls, Baring Falls, Old Man's Lake, Appistoki Peak, Rising Wolf Mountain, New Twin Falls.
 Other paintings were The Hill Farm, Turn in the Road, White Peonies, Bronze Plate, The Elevated, The Little Dancer, Harriet Dawes, Clare and Gertrude and Roselle.

 1930 Iowa State University

-He had a two-main show with Grant Wood, 20 May to 9 June in Ames, Iowa.
-"Wood's portrait of the pioneer, John D. Turner, won first prize at the Iowa state fair last year, and his House in Munich, exhibited here last fall, won the first prize offered last year by the Iowa Federation of Women's clubs.
+He had a two-main show with Grant Wood, May 20 to June 9 in Ames, Iowa.
+"Wood's portrait of the pioneer, John D. Turner, won first prize at the Iowa State Fair last year, and his House in Munich, exhibited here last fall, won the first prize offered last year by the Iowa Federation of Women's clubs.
 Adam is a Peabody prize winner at the Art Institute in Chicago."
 Two months after the show, Wood painted his iconic American Gothic.